 Fig. 4.
 XRD rocking curve of the (0 0 0 4) reflection for the GaN crystal grown on the polycrystalline GaN seed.

 The position and intensity of the PL spectral peaks provide information about the type and concentration of the impurities, respectively.
-A dominant peak at 3.47 eV was observed in the spectra of crystals grown on polycrystalline aggregate seed ( or DX) .
-High crystalline quality of the grown crystals was verified by improved XD line shape and linewidth, as compared with that of the seed.
+A dominant peak at 3.47 eV was observed in the spectra of crystals grown on polycrystalline aggregate seed (Fig. 5a) and has been attributed to excitons bound to neutral shallow donor impurities (XD0 or D0X) .
+High crystalline quality of the grown crystals was verified by improved XD0 line shape and linewidth, as compared with that of the seed.
 The nature of the dominant peak at 3.42 eV, observed on the spectrum of the seed (indicated with a question mark), is not yet determined and is under investigation.
-Reduction of the yellow band (YB) intensity, shown in , as compared with that of the seed.
+Reduction of the yellow band (YB) intensity, shown in Fig. 5b, is consistent with lower native defects and/or residual impurity concentration in the growth crystal , as compared with that of the seed.

 Fig. 5. (a) LT–PL spectra of crystals grown on polycrystalline aggregate seed, (b) reduction of yellow band in the grown crystals compared to the seed.